Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

 ## Code Samples

-More code samples for using the management library for Go SDK can be found in [JS/TS SDK Code Samples](https://github.com/Azure-Samples/azure-samples-js-management)
+More code samples for using the management library for JS/TS SDK can be found in [JS/TS SDK Code Samples](https://github.com/Azure-Samples/azure-samples-js-management)

 Need help?